ZafranSY/studysyncc/demon/exampleEndpointOutput.md

       semester_id : ??    ======= get from localStorage
       category_name : ??  ======= get from localStorage
       link id       : ??  ======= get from click

+OUTPUT
+{"result":{"message":"YOU DO NOT HAVE PERMISSION TO DELETE gdlink_id 11233 OR IT DOESNT EXIST"}}

+REMARKS
+If link doesnt exist , it will say it delete successfully

 http://localhost/updateLink          ONLY FOR ACADEMIC OFFICER & PEOPLE WITH UPDATE PERM WITHIN CATEGORY & LINK OWNER request body =>